Steven Jackson will not be heading to Green Bay.

 Both the Packers and Falcons would have given Jackson a chance to finally join a winning franchise.

 The Packers would have benefited from Jackson's arrival.
 Four different running backs started games for Green Bay last season as the team finished 20th in the NFL in rushing yards.
 Alex Green, a third-round pick in 2011, led the Packers with 464 rushing yards.
-Veteran Cedric Benson began the regular season as the ...
+Veteran Cedric Benson began the regular season as the starter but ...